padima1/redenMasternodeSetup/README.md

 ...please donate REDEN to: **RCdYg5yq3YfymwrZi8EMBSFHxcwR7acniS**

-or just come to our pool to mine REDEN: https://fasterpool.com We have low 0.5% charity fee, which goes to the REDEN dev fund!
+or just come to our pool to mine REDEN: https://fasterpool.com We have 0% fees and hourly payouts!

 --Allroad